-This advanced course allows the student to make a special investigation into a specific area of criminal justice administration.
-The student will have completed the major courses in his/her program before enrolling in this course.
-3:0:3
+This advanced course allows the student to make a special investigation into a specific area will have completed the major courses in his/her program before enrolling in this course.
+The Criminal Justice department may approve substituting this course for CJ 450.
+3:0:3.